Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session5.md

 bl means branch
 lr means link register

+An interrupt is a 'signal emmitted by a device attached to a computer or from a program within the computer.
+It requires the OS to stop and figure out what to do next'.
+Overseen at, (Awati 2022)

 Interrupts in summary is where a keybaord interrupts the process of whatever the CPU is doing, it enabled through an interrupts controller

 There is a clock every time it clocks there will be an interrupt